 The Kangaroo Hotel seems to be the nicest one in that area.
 I've never stayed there, but read good reviews of it on TripAdvisor.com.
 The rooms seem like walk-in closets, but look clean and stylish in the photos.

 However, most Japanese consider Minami-senju to be a ghetto because there are a lot of homeless people there.
 Still eminently safe compared to major U.S. cities.
 It's Japan, after all.

-To find reasonably priced business hotels, traditional inns, etc. in other parts of Japan, visit the Welcome Inn Reservation Center.
+To find reasonably priced business hotels, traditional inns, etc. in other parts of Japan, visit the Japan Inn group.